kubernetes-sigs/kueue/keps/369-job-interface/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-Define a set of methods(known as golang interface) to help other job-like applications to smoothly integrate with Kueue.
+Define a set of methods(known as golang interface) to shape the default behaviors of job.
+In addition, offer a library and controller implementation example(based on Kubernetes Job) for developers to follow when building their own controllers.
+This will help the community to integrate with Kueue more easily.

 ## Motivation